roypat/linux/Documentation/virt/kvm/api.rst

 guest_memfd range is not allowed (any number of memory regions can be bound to a single guest_memfd file, but the bound ranges must not overlap).

+When the capability KVM_CAP_GMEM_SHARED_MEM is supported, the 'flags' field supports GUEST_MEMFD_FLAG_SUPPORT_SHARED.
+Setting this flag on guest_memfd creation enables mmap() and faulting of guest_memfd memory to host userspace.

+When the KVM MMU performs a PFN lookup to service a guest fault and the backing guest_memfd has the GUEST_MEMFD_FLAG_SUPPORT_SHARED set, then the fault will always be consumed from guest_memfd, regardless of whether it is a shared or a private fault.

 See KVM_SET_USER_MEMORY_REGION2 for additional details.

 4.143 KVM_PRE_FAULT_MEMORY